Lætitia Sadier: Collaborations and other projects

 Sadier wrote and sang the lyrics to the track "Quick Canal" by Atlas Sound on their album Logos (2009).
 She contributed vocals to "PartyIsntOver/Campfire/Bimmer" on the album Wolf (2013) by Tyler, the Creator, and "Summer Long" on the album Alexandre (2014) by Brazilian band Mombojó.
 She wrote the lyrics and was featured in "La Ballade" on the album Something About April II (2016) by Adrian Younge, and sang on the album I'm Willing (2016) by Marker Starling.
 In 2017, she appeared on the Deerhoof song "Come Down Here and Say That" from their album Mountain Moves.
 In 2019 she appeared on the Mercury Rev album Bobbie Gentry's The Delta Sweete Revisited where she sang lead vocals on the track Mornin' Glory.

 In 2020, Sadier appeared as featured lead singer on two compositions by Chapman Stick virtuoso Michael Bernier, released on his third solo full-length release The Beach Album.
 Together with Jarvis Cocker she released in 2021 on the album Tip-Top Chansons d´Ennui a cover version of French classic Paroles, Paroles originally sung by Dalida and Alain Delon.
 In 2023, she released a full-length album collaboration with Mombojó, What Will You Grow Now?, issued under the band name Modern Cosmology.

 In 2023, Sadier appeared as a guest vocalist on the Pearl & The Oysters single "Read the Room", featured on their album Coast 2 Coast released by Stones Throw Records.

 On 13 November 2023, Sadier announced her fifth solo album, Rooting for Love, with a release date of 23 February 2024 by Drag City.
 On it she is joined by a vocal ensemble of men and women.
 The album's central theme, Sadler says, is "a call for Gnossis" which she describes as "an inquisitive outlook that will lend clue to the traumatised civilisations of earth."
 It follows a nature-based theme.

 Personal life

-Born in Vincennes, Sadier spent part of her adolesence in Poughkeepsie as her father worked as an engineer for IBM.
+Born in Vincennes, Sadier spent part of her adolescence in Poughkeepsie as her father worked as an engineer for IBM.
 She and Tim Gane were a couple when they formed Stereolab in 1990 but ended the relationship in 2002.
-Their son Alex was born in 1998.
+They have a son, born in 1998.

-Sadier revealed in an interview with Jacobin that she had long COVID in March 2020.
+Sadier revealed in a 2024 interview with Jacobin that she had long COVID following her initial infection in March 2020.